Francis M. Bunce: American Civil War

 Bunce then left Pawnee and reported aboard the monitor USS Patapsco.
 While aboard Patapsco, Bunce took part in her many exchanges of gunfire with Confederate forces during the siege of Charleston in 1863.
 On the night of 8–9 September 1863, he participated in a night boat attack on Fort Sumter by a force of U.S. Navy and United States Marine Corps personnel under the overall command of Patapsco's commanding officer, Commander Thomas H. Stevens, Jr.; although the attack was a fiasco, Stevens gave Bunce an honorable mention in his report on the attack.
 In November 1863, Bunce suffered injuries when a cartridge detonated prematurely in a gun turret aboard Patapsco while she was in action against Confederate forces.
 As a result, he was detached from Patapsco and ordered to the steam screw frigate USS Wabash to convalesce.
 He reported aboard the monitor USS Catskill for temporary duty on 8 December 1863, but returned to Wabash on 7 January 1864.

 In January 1864, Bunce received another temporary assignment, this time to command the monitor USS Weehawken, then returned to Wabash.
 He then was assigned to the staff of Rear Admiral Dahlgren, the commander of the South Atlantic Blockading Squadron, serving as "Chief of Scouts" and in command of the picket boat line until 6 April 1864, when he took command of the monitor USS Lehigh.
 On 14 May 1864, he was detached from the South Atlantic Blockading Squadron and ordered north, and on 26 September 1864 he reported aboard the monitor USS Dictator under the command of Commodore John Rodgers.
-Dictator cruised off the United States East Coast from December 1864 through the end of Civil War in April 1865 and until decommissioning on 5 September 1865.
+Dictator cruised off the United States East Coast from December 1864 through the end of the American Civil War in April 1865 and until decommissioning on 5 September 1865.